Powerlearnproject/se-day1-assignment-HOPEMUSEO/README.md

    Reason: Well-engineered prompts help the AI understand the context and intent of the query, leading to more accurate and relevant responses.
    Example: A clear and specific prompt can reduce ambiguity and ensure the AI generates the desired output.

-2. **Efficiency**:
+2. Efficiency:
-   - **Reason**: Effective prompts can reduce the need for follow-up questions or clarifications, streamlining the interaction and saving time.
+   - Reason: Effective prompts can reduce the need for follow-up questions or clarifications, streamlining the interaction and saving time.
-   - **Example**: Precise prompts lead to quicker and more direct answers, enhancing productivity.
+   - Example: Precise prompts lead to quicker and more direct answers, enhancing productivity.

 3. Control and Customization:
 Reason: Prompt engineering allows users to tailor the AI’s responses to meet specific needs or preferences, providing more control over the output.